-Worthing, Emmanuel, Brougham Road
+Worthing – Emmanuel, Brougham Road

-(image) Built in 1910 as a chapelry of St George in the expanding eastern part of Worthing, the original church survived the building of its successor as a parish hall.
-Though prefabricated, it was designed by an architect of some note, F R Farrow (Elleray (2004) p56).
-Its replacement by J C L Iredel (WSRO Par 221A/4/6) was started in 1975 and consecrated a year later.
+Built in 1910 as a chapelry of St George in the expanding eastern part of Worthing, the original church survived the building of its successor and was used as a parish hall.
+Though apparently prefabricated, it was designed by an architect of some note, F R Farrow (Elleray (2004) p56).
+Its replacement by a design of J C L Iredel (WSRO Par 221A/4/6) was started in 1975 and consecrated a year later.
 It was an octagon of brick with a cross at the apex of the sloping roof but nothing resembling a tower.
 Inside, light coloured roof timbers sloped up to a flat space at the centre.
 On two sides only were large timber-framed windows, whilst smaller ones on the other sides were contained in simple wall-arches.
 Despite the octagonal plan, the altar was not central but was placed against the east wall, faced by galleries over the entrance and vestries.